What is a 'Hot Paper' and how is this determined?

 Why is the 'Hot Paper' designation important?

-Hot Papers can be a strong early indicator of influence and research momentum.
-They offer insight into:
+Hot Papers can be a useful indicator of early impact and momentum.
+They can help:

 -

-Highlight research that is gaining immediate traction, often due to high-profile developments, societal relevance, or methodological novelty. -
+Reflect immediate traction, often linked to societal interest, rapid dissemination, or scientific novelty. -

-Indicate that a paper is shaping ongoing research, sparking debate, or prompting follow-up studies. -
+Suggest that a paper is shaping current research conversations or triggering follow-up studies. -

-Hot Papers often attract media coverage, mentions in policy discussions, or inclusion in key conferences—enhancing a researcher’s profile. -
+Hot Papers may attract media coverage, policy attention, or inclusion in major reviews and conferences. -

 How Are Hot Papers Determined?

-Clarivate identifies Hot Papers using citation data from Web of Science.
-A paper is designated as “Hot” if it:
+Clarivate identifies Hot Papers using citation patterns in Web of Science.
+A publication receives the label if it:

 -